STI inches up for week as traders shrug off extended Covid-19 curbs

-SINGAPORE (THE BUSINESS TIMES) - The prospect of more weeks of restrictions to counter Singapore's Covid-19 outbreak does not seem to have fazed investors going by Friday's market performance.
+The prospect of more weeks of restrictions to counter Singapore's Covid-19 outbreak does not seem to have fazed investors, going by yesterday's market performance.

 Losers trailed gainers 202 to 262 on the broader market with a turnover of 1.44 billion shares worth $826.77 million.